Corning Cell Counter

 Frequently Asked Questions

-When using Trypan Blue, the device can determine viability as well.
+When using Trypan Blue, the device can determine cell viability as well.

-The device is easy to clean using lint-free swipes and EtOH (70%) or IPA.
-Do not use Acetone to clean the device, also the device cannot be autoclaved.
+The device is easy to clean using lint-free wipes and ethanol (70%) or isopropyl alcohol (IPA).
+Do not use acetone to clean the device, also the device cannot be autoclaved.

 The Corning Cell Counter is compatible with reusable (glass) and disposable (plastic) counting chambers.